Body pulled from the water in Pawtucket

 An Eyewitness News crew was on the scene at 3:50 p.m. as police investigated, and later when the medical examiner arrived.

-A woman who did not want to go on camera said she was out with her dog when the dog found a man’s body.
+A woman said she was out with her dog when the dog found a man’s body.
 She said she immediately called police.

-Police remained on scene for about an hour and a half before wrapping up their investigation.

-Detectives told us they could not release any information at this time.
+Police said the victim is a 39-year-old man, possibly homeless.
+His name is not being released because police have not yet made contact with his family.

 We’ll continue to update this developing news story both online and on the air.